-So you’ve got your work visa and you’re ready to experience life in New Zealand?
-Before you accept a job, or even before a serious job search for that matter, it’s important to know what are your rights when working in New Zealand.
+So, you’ve got your work visa and you’re ready to experience life in New Zealand?
+Before you accept a job, or even before a serious job search for that matter, it’s important to know what are your employment rights when working in New Zealand.
 While most jobs in New Zealand follow the New Zealand employment laws that allow fair wages and working environments for employees, there is the occasional “bad egg” to avoid.
 By knowing what are your employment rights, you’ll know to only accept employment from fair employees.

 A Quick Introduction to Working in New Zealand

-If you have a relevant work visa, then working in New Zealand is an awesome way to fun your travels and stay longer in Aotearoa!
+If you have a relevant work visa, then working in New Zealand is an awesome way to fund your travels and stay longer in Aotearoa!
 There are many industries that travellers can get into and what’s more, migrant workers are commonplace here in New Zealand so being from overseas doesn’t usually hinder your ability to find a job (as long as you follow our tips on How to Quickly Find a Job in New Zealand).